misiektoja/instagram_monitor/docs/view-modes.md

 The Web Dashboard runs a small web server on your computer.
 By default, open `http://127.0.0.1:8000/` in a browser on the same computer.
 The `127.0.0.1` address is local, so other devices cannot connect unless you change the server and Docker settings.

 The dashboard has no login screen.
 Keep the host port bound to `127.0.0.1` and do not expose it through a public reverse proxy.
-Thumbnails use downloaded images only.
+Thumbnails and video playback use downloaded files only.
 Missing downloads show a placeholder.
 Saved webhook and proxy URLs are hidden.
 Enter a new URL only to replace the saved value.

+**View Story** and story **View** controls in the activity feeds require confirmation before opening Instagram.
+The story owner may see the account signed in to Instagram in your browser, which can differ from the monitor's session.
+Use **View Media** or **Play Video** for downloaded content instead.

+If the warning is missing, check **Templates** in the dashboard's Config view.
+An explicit `WEB_DASHBOARD_TEMPLATE_DIR` or `--web-dashboard-template-dir` takes priority.
+Otherwise, `templates/index.html` in the working directory takes priority over the installed template.
+Update that copy with the matching release, restart the dashboard and reload the page.

 <a id="request-protection"></a>
 ### Request Protection